 Occasionally, I get a few raised eyebrows about my editorial approach and what flies with me.
 I've been open about these but to review some of my personal subjective standards from over the years:

-Good and innovative use of language: I'm not an absolute grammar Nazi but you still can't write like Stephanie Meyer, whose best-selling works are still riddled with misspellings, bad tenses and sentence structure.
+Good and innovative use of language: I'm not an absolute grammar Nazi but you still can't write like Stephanie Meyer, whose best-selling works were STILL riddled with misspellings, bad tenses and sentence structure by the time they hit print.
 Incorrect use of words will almost always get your submission discarded.
 Think of it like Confucius' classic maxim, "Wisdom begins when you call things by their proper names."

 Dialect: Writing in dialect is fine, but write it consistently, unless there's a very deliberate reason for breaking from that consistency.
 Writing in street Laoglish or Khmerglish is fine, but characters talking like Papillon Soo Soo's 'Me Love You Long Time' caricature in Full Metal Jacket is going to raise red flags with me unless you're doing it VERY well with a clear purpose.